abhi280901/CS310Project/README.md

 * attr_gen_train.py
 This file contaions the training code for the integer attribute generator, outlined in attribute_generator.py.
 This tarining extracts each power scale as a multinomial gaussian distribution (MGD).
 It first prepares a DataFrame for each power scale, the proceeds to create the mean and covariance matrices for each dataset.
 It then computes the MGD and returns the mean and covariance matrices.
 The model is trained well if the mean vector appropriately shows a relationship between the power scales.

+* build.sh/build.ps1
+  Installs the necessary Python modules to run the AI.